Boost Your Mental Health with the “Daily Check-In” Tool: My Chat with John Nash (A Beautiful Mind)

 This simple practice sets a positive tone for the day, helping you feel clearer, more in control, and mentally prepared for whatever comes next.

-Midday is the perfect time for a mental check-in.
-Whether you're at work, school, or home, taking a few minutes to pause and reassess can help prevent burnout.
+Midday is prime time for a mental reboot.
+Whether you’re working, studying, or juggling life at home, taking a few moments to pause and reassess helps prevent burnout and keeps your energy aligned.

 Ask yourself: